 - Loss of consortium

 In limited cases in which the defendant acted extremely immorally or recklessly, the court will award additional punitive damages.
 The purpose of awarding punitive damages is to punish offenders who act egregiously and deter other people from acting in similarly reckless ways.
 An experienced personal injury lawyer will be able to advise you whether punitive damages could be available to you.
 Every personal injury case is different, and attorney Michael LoGiudice, LLP can advise you on how much your case could be worth.
 He has represented clients in multi-million dollar lawsuits and is knowledgeable about the value of personal injury cases.

 A statute of limitation refers to the time a personal injury victim has to file a lawsuit.
 New York State sets different statutes of limitation for civil lawsuits, spending on the cause of action.
 Most victims of personal injuries have three years to file their lawsuit.
 The statute of limitation begins running on the day you became injured or discovered your injury.
-Personal injury lawsuits are often complex and require a thorough investigation into the accident.
-Don’t delay in reaching out to a personal injury lawyer.
-You could lose your chance to bring a successful personal injury lawsuit and obtain the compensation you and your family deserve.
+These lawsuits are often complex and require a thorough investigation into the accident.
+Don’t delay in reaching out to an expert lawyer.
+You could lose your chance to bring a successful lawsuit and obtain the compensation you and your family deserve.

 Have you or your loved one sustained a personal injury in Dutchess County due to someone else’s negligence?
-If so, it’s important that you speak to a personal injury lawyer as soon as possible.
-You may be entitled to damages through an insurance policy or through filing a personal injury lawsuit.
-Attorney Michael LoGiudice, LLP has secured his clients millions of dollars in New York personal injury lawsuits.
+If so, it’s important that you speak to a lawyer as soon as possible.
+You may be entitled to damages through an insurance policy or through filing a lawsuit.
+Attorney Michael LoGiudice, LLP has secured his clients millions of dollars in New York lawsuits.
 Contact him today to schedule your initial consultation.